yxj0312/docs/Vue3/Vue 3 Reactivity.md

   `Before updated total (should be 10) = ${total} salePrice (should be 4.5) = ${salePrice}` )

-product.quantity = 3

-console.log(
+// 1. when we update the quantity, that's going to rerun the total at 2. product.quantity = 3

+// 3.
+Then it prints out the updated total, sale price is still the same. console.log(
   `After updated total (should be 15) = ${total} salePrice (should be 4.5) = ${salePrice}` )

-product.price = 10

-console.log(
+// 4.
+When we set the price though, that should run both the above effects( 2 and 5) product.price = 10

+// 6.
+We see that total is now 30 and sale price is now 9
+// Our code is working and now track is only gonna be run, when we have an active effect. console.log(
   `After updated total (should be 30) = ${total} salePrice (should be 9) = ${salePrice}` )